Qualia6/morphframe/README.md

 - currently unusably unfinished
 - based of the principle of "frames" that are intelligently "morphed" from one to the next

-## Issues:
+## Issues / Minor Feature Tweaks:
 - Fine grain rotation unintuitive
 - Skew is calcuated wrong
-- `player_holder.gd` needs an entier rewrite eventually
+- `player_holder.gd` needs to be cleaned up
+- savefiles need git compadable option (aka not zipped up + `.gitnore`)

 ## Implemented:
 - Navigation
 - Images
 - Selection
+- Selection Box Handles
 - Undo/Redo

-## Todo:
 - Save/Loading
-  - add deleting of images too
-  - make importing the same image twice references the same file
+- Asset Management

+## Todo for MVP:
 - Toolbar actions:
   - z-layer modification
   - Transparency / Blend mode
-- Copy/Paste
+  - Delete
 - "Frames"
   - Selecting only certain parts of a frame to count as modified
+- Copy/Paste
 - "Morphing"
   - Interpolation modes
 - Exporting as video
-- Armatures & Groups
-  - groups are a type of armature
+  - Pre recorded timings mode
+  - Live/Manual frame changing (like presentation software)

+# Todo beyond MVP:
-- Audio Track(s)
+- Audio Object
-  - potentially record audio
-- Text
+- Text Object
-- Video
+- Video Object
   - potentially record video
-  - potentially include a live webcam
+- Live Webcam Object
+- Record Audio & Camera Video & Screen Capture
+- Drawing
+- Controllers & Groups
+  - like geometry dash tiggers
+  - like blender armatures
+  - like blender drivers
 - Embeded animation scenes
   - like a walk animation that plays during a morph and itself is a selection of morphs
   - this kinda goes against the design philosophy so imma need to cook on this a while longer
+  - could be related to controllers & groups or might be completely unrelated idk yet

 ## Goal
 Create animations to **illistrate complex proccess visually extreemly quickly**